maciekw129/cocktails/README.md

 # Cocktails App
+## About
 Simple app, that lists many cocktails.
 I've made it on purpose of practising React and React Router.
 App isn't completed yet.
+In this project, I'm using REST API from this site: https://www.thecocktaildb.com/api.php

 ## Technologies:
 * HTML
 * CSS